Smoke Fairies: 2010-2012: Ghosts, Through Low Light And Trees, Blood Speaks

+2013-2015: Smoke Fairies, Wild Winter, Live at St. Pancras Old Church

-Smoke Fairies signed with Full Time Hobby records in 2013 and released their self-titled album "Smoke Fairies" on 14 April 2014.
+In 2013, Smoke Fairies signed with Full Time Hobby records and released their self-titled album Smoke Fairies on 14 April 2014.
 The album spawned singles Eclipse Them All, We've Seen Birds and Shadow Inversions.
 It was produced by Kristofer Harris at Squarehead Studios in Kent.
 Well received, The Quietus called the record "brilliantly immersive" and suggested the band were "starting to approach the very English singularity of Her Holiness Kate Bush".
-On the same theme Mojo magazine chose the album track "Your Own Silent Movie" to feature on their compilation The Dreamers – 15 Tracks of Kate Bush-Inspired Dream Pop".
+On the same theme Mojo magazine chose the album track "Your Own Silent Movie" to feature on their compilation The Dreamers – 15 Tracks of Kate Bush-Inspired Dream Pop.

+An ‘Instrumentals’ CD, originally released as a bonus disc to the Smoke Fairies 2014 LP, was provided as part of a Rough Trade exclusive bundle.
+It featured five tracks from the album, recorded as instrumentals.
+The CD was then sold separately on their UK tour as a tour special in 2014.

-Later that year the band recorded the Christmas record Wild Winter, which was released only in Rough Trade shops for Christmas 2014.
-The Christmas after the album saw a full worldwide release and received praise from the New York Times and The Guardian.
-"Wild Winter" was again produced by Kristofer Harris.
+Later that year the band recorded their winter themed album Wild Winter, which was available exclusively in Rough Trade shops for Christmas 2014.
+The following Christmas saw a full worldwide release and the album received praise from the New York Times and The Guardian.
+Wild Winter was again produced by Kristofer Harris.
 The album inspired a beer brewed under the same name by the London brewery Signature Brew.

 Jessica and Katherine also contributed vocals to the track "Valentina", a tribute to Valentina Tereshkova—the first woman in space—on The Race For Space, the second album by Public Service Broadcasting.
 Smoke Fairies toured the UK supporting and performing with Public Service Broadcasting in 2015.
-It was preceded by the self-released Live in St Pancras Old Church.
+It was preceded by the self-released Live at St Pancras Old Church, featuring Rasputina, which had been recorded 2 years earlier.